Cordince/i3lock-svg-nh/README.md

 If the id "sequential_animation" is present, animation frames will be rendered in ascending order instead of random order.

-If the id "remove_background" is present "idle", "verfiy" and "fail" won't be rendered when drawing the animation frames.
+If the id "remove_background" is present "idle", "verify" and "fail" won't be rendered when drawing the animation frames.

+Before you enter a world of frustration, note the following limitations:
+No Gradients in Strokes - they will disappear.
+Embed images and anim00 level only, no image linking or sub-svgs.

 For easier testing, uncomment lines in i3lock.c:
 ```